gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 and the Makers' road had run along its bank.
 But many years had passed since then, and the river's course had changed many times.
-Where once the river and the road had bent in long parallel arcs, now the road ran through a forest with its former companion just a soft sound in the distance.
+Where it and the road had once bent in long parallel arcs, the road now ran through the forest with its former companion just a soft sound in the distance.

-Another black glass recharging pillar stood guard where that arc in the road bent back toward the river.
+Another black glass recharging pillar stood guard where the road bent back toward the river.
 Only grass and moss and a few brave flowers grew near it.

-Maddy kicked a pebble at the post angrily.
+Maddy glared at the pillar.
-"This is *hopeless*," she repeated.
+"This is *hopeless*," she said again, angrily wiping the dampness away from the fur on her cheeks.

 "Wait!"
 Gumption pointed at the soft ground near the pillar.
 In the failing evening light it took Maddy a moment to see what he had spotted, but then her heart leaped.
 A single tire track ran up to the post and then away into the trees.

 They hurried over to take a closer look.
-The cross-hatched treadmarks were still fresh.
+The cross-hatched treadmarks were fresh.
 "It must have come here," Gumption said.

 "Yeah, or one of the raiders needed a recharge."